-Above all, midwifery care is all about providing mothers and future mothers with a positive and satisfying birth experience by providing unparalleled support throughout the entire pregnancy process, especially including labor and childbirth.
+Above all, midwifery care is all about providing mothers with a positive and satisfying birth experience by giving unparalleled support throughout the entire pregnancy process, especially during labor and delivery.

-Many women choose midwifery care and midwife services from a midwifery practice because a certified midwife often times has a more delicate, mutual, supportive, and educational role in the pregnancy process.
-Rather than visiting an ob-gyn (which is still a perfect route to go), midwifery care allows the woman to be more intimately involved in the decision making process for her care.
-Most NCHS patients report that the midwives caring for them offer a more wholistic approach to the experience of pregnancy and childbirth, and that they feel really listened to by their midwives.
+Many midwives work outside of traditional medical offices or facilities, such as in private midwifery practices.
+They may still deliver at hospitals, birthing centers, and other typical birthing locations, however.
+No matter where you hope to deliver, utilizing midwifery care during your pregnancy is a great option for many reasons.
+Many women choose midwifery care and midwife services because a certified midwife often has a more delicate, supportive, and educational role in the pregnancy process.
+Rather than visiting an OB-GYN (which is still a great route to go), midwifery care allows the woman to be more intimately involved in the decision-making process for her care.
+Most NCHS patients report that the midwives caring for them offer a more holistic approach to the experience of pregnancy and childbirth and that they feel really listened to by their midwives.

 At North County Health Services, we provide midwife services and other women’s health services to help make your pregnancy and childbirth as pleasant and satisfying as possible.
-At NCHS you will always have a team of professionals at your side, including the midwife, the obstetrician, the registered dietician, a childbirth educator, and even a psychologist if you so choose.
-Together with your midwife, you can choose who best to support you on your journey to motherhood.
+At NCHS you will always have a team of professionals available to you, including your midwife, obstetrician, registered dietician, childbirth educator, and more.
+Together with your midwife, you can choose who you want to support you on your journey to motherhood.